cobuildlab/cobuildlab-web/src/pages/blog/artificial-intelligence-for-enterprise-software.md

 Many large enterprises are based on legacy systems, and integrating any new, emerging technology with these is a challenge.
 Many businesses face the challenge of working out how automation fits in with existing systems and processes.

+<title-2>Artificial intelligence trends for enterprise software</title-2>

+Despite challenges, more are the benefits of Artificial Intelligence used for improving business processes.
+We share this video where you would see what we are talking about.

+Take advantage if you have a business that needs an upgrade.

+<youtube-video id="i9gn4NH4KU"></youtube-video>

 The workspace is gradually going through an evolvement, and this will, in years to come, an increase in a geometrical rate due to the import of artificial intelligence.
 CEOs make more money; recruiters save energy, employees go through less stress, and the masses are enjoying transitions in different facets of life.
 Hence, the transformation that comes with **AI** only caused a ripple effect on productivity in the industrial world.